netwerk-digitaal-erfgoed/dataset-knowledge-graph/README.md

 The Summaries can be consulted by users such as data platform builders to help them find relevant datasets.

+It is built on top of the [Dataset Register](https://github.com/netwerk-digitaal-erfgoed/dataset-register), which contains dataset descriptions as supplied by their owners.
+Part of these descriptions are distributions, i.e. URLs where the data can be retrieved.

+To build the Summaries, the Knowledge Graph Pipeline applies [SPARQL queries](queries/analysis) against RDF distributions, either directly in case of SPARQL endpoints or by loading the data first in case of RDF data dumps.
+Where needed, the SPARQL results are post-processed in code.

 ## Scope

 This pipeline: